 Compose Multiplatform is a declarative framework based on Kotlin and Jetpack Compose, which allows you to implement the UI once and share it across all the platforms you target.
 Specifically for web platforms, Compose Multiplatform uses Kotlin/Wasm as its compilation target.

 WebAssembly (Wasm) is a binary instruction format for a stack-based virtual machine.
 This format is platform-independent because it runs on its own virtual machine.
-Wasm is designed to be fast and secure, and it can compile code from various programming languages, including Kotlin.
+Wasm provides Kotlin and other languages with a compilation target to run on the web.

-Kotlin/Wasm is a new compilation target for Kotlin.
-You can use it in your Kotlin Multiplatform projects.
-With Kotlin/Wasm, you can create applications that run on different environments and devices supporting WebAssembly and meeting Kotlin's requirements.
+Kotlin/Wasm compiles your Kotlin code into Wasm format.
+Using Kotlin/Wasm, you can create applications that run on different environments and devices, which support Wasm and meet Kotlin's requirements.